-Barcelona (population 1.5 million) is the heart and the capital of the region of Catalonia in the northeast corner of Spain.
+Barcelona (population 1.7 million) is the heart and the capital of the region of Catalonia in the northeast corner of Spain.
 The origin of this Mediterranean city goes back more than 2,500 years - ruled by Carthaginians, Romans, Visigoths, Moors and Franks until it finally became part of the Spanish empire in the 17th century.

 Universitat Pompeu Fabra (UPF) is one of the newest public universities in Spain.
 The UPF was founded in 1990 as an act of the Catalan Parliament and currently has 8,162 students enrolled in fields ranging from experimental, health and life sciences to human and social sciences and technical studies.

-Please be aware of the following policies and norms when participating in ISA programs:
+Please be aware of the following:

 GPA & OSU course prerequisites determine eligibility; refer to the eligibility section.

-- All students must take a Spanish language placement exam upon arrival.
+All students must take a Spanish language placement exam upon arrival.
 Level of testing placement and course enrollment are not guaranteed.

-Course offerings and equivalencies are subject to change based on student interest and university availability.
+Course offerings and equivalencies are subject to change.

 The Department of Spanish and Portuguese has reviewed and pre-approved specific courses for this program.
-Schedule an appointment with Jessica Gatts (614-292-8485) to:

 You must complete these steps PRIOR to submitting the ISA application.